-Prerequisite or Corequisite: MLIS 7200 with a grade of "B" or better or consent of the instructor.
+Prerequisite or Corequisite: MLIS 7200 with a grade of "B" or better.
 Marketing techniques and their applications in all types of libraries.
 Planning, research, goal setting, relationship marketing, and marketing with technology are considered.
 Development of marketing plans and tools is included.